electrototo/blog/content/blog/serverless-prometheus-blackbox-exporter-1/index.md

 3. Using the runtime API provided by lambda, the response is sent back to the caller through the response endpoint.

 In this implementation the blackbox exporter is forked, and the main process sleeps for 100ms to wait for the blackbox exporter to start.
-After that the main loop is executed obtaining the event from the runtime api, redirecting it to the blackbox exporter, and returning back whatever was the output of the cURL to the blakbox exporter.
+After that the main loop is executed obtaining the event from the runtime api, redirecting it to the blackbox exporter, and returning back whatever was the output of the cURL to the blackbox exporter.

 ### Deployment
 After the [aws-lambda-blackbox-exporter](https://github.com/electrototo/aws-lambda-blackbox-exporter) github CDK repo is built, and deployed by executing the following commands: